Real-time Data Flow¶

 The Streaming Engine has two types of data processing logics.

 User-defined logic: you can design real-time stream data processing jobs through the Stream Development function in the EnOS Management Console.

-For more information about designing stream data processing jobs, see Developing Stream Processing Jobs.
+For more information about designing stream data processing jobs, see Developing Stream Processing Pipelines.

 System logic: the system built-in logic that completes operations like data format conversion.

 The following figure illustrates the data flow in the engine layer:

 EnOS provides a variety of data storage options based on data types and data reading requirements.